 - The eyes should be clear and completely open.

-- Your presumptive hedgehog should have no drainage coming out of ears.
+- He/she should have no drainage coming out of ears.

 - Their skin should not be dry and flaky.

-- A female should not be housed with a lot of males.
+- A female should not have been housed with a lot of males.
 If that is the case, the female would likely be pregnant, which could be a problem for you.

 - Make sure the hedgie is eating and pooping correctly.
 Whatever they eat should come out and represent the color of the eaten food.
 If the party is to green or of your colors, that’s a bad sign.